kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I don't even have a second thought about it.
 I know it is the trumpet teacher and I want to speak to him immediately.
 - I text him on Signal.
 - One of the first things the account says is *send pics*, obviously nudes is implied.
-- I am angry, and tell them I'm not interested in pics, and I don't want to see any male genitals either - the porn bombardment includes an erect penis at least once a day on my timeline, and even today albeit less frequently - but I still continue to talk as if it is the man I love.
+- I am angry, and tell them I'm not interested in pics, and I don't want to see any male genitals either - the porn bombardment includes an erect penis at least once a day on my timeline, and even today albeit less frequently - but I still continue to talk to this person as if it is the man I love.
 - I do not understand it.
 It's very strange.
 - Are they playing some low-level sub-audio track that connects me to him somehow?
 - It was extremely weird in fact.